blockchainsllc/in3-docs/docs/api-java.md

 ##### getNonce

 The mix hash of the block.

-(only valid of proof of work)
+(only valid for proof of work)

  > public `String` getNonce();

 ##### getNumber

-The block number.
+The blockNumber.

  > public `long` getNumber();

 ##### getParentHash

-The hash of the parent-block.
+The hash of the parent block.

  > public `String` getParentHash();

 ##### getUncles

-Returns the blockhashes of all uncles-blocks.
+Returns the blockhashes of all uncles blocks.

  > public `String []` getUncles();

 #### class Log

 A log entry of a transaction receipt.

 ##### isRemoved

-True when the log was removed, due to a chain re-organization.
+True when the log was removed, due to a chain reorganization.

 False if it's a valid log.

  > public `boolean` isRemoved();

 ##### getLogIndex

 Integer of the log index position in the block.

 Null when it's a pending log.

  > public `int` getLogIndex();

 ##### gettTansactionIndex

 Integer of the transactions index position the log was created from.

 Null when it's a pending log.

  > public `int` gettTansactionIndex();

 ##### getTransactionHash

-Hash, 32 Bytes - hash of the transactions this log was created from.
+Hash, 32 bytes; hash of the transactions this log was created from.

 Null when it's a pending log.

  > public `String` getTransactionHash();

 ##### getBlockHash

-Hash, 32 Bytes - hash of the block where this log was in.
+Hash, 32 bytes; hash of the block where this log was in.

-Null when it's pending.
 Null when it's a pending log.

  > public `String` getBlockHash();

 ##### getBlockNumber

-The block number where this log was in.
+The blockNumber where this log was in.

-Null when it's pending.
 Null when it's a pending log.

  > public `long` getBlockNumber();

 ##### getAddress

-20 Bytes - address from which this log originated.
+20 bytes, address from which this log originated.

  > public `String` getAddress();

 ##### getTopics

-Array of 0 to 4 32 Bytes DATA of indexed log arguments.
+Array of 0 to 4 32 bytes of data of indexed log arguments.

-(In solidity: The first topic is the hash of the signature of the event (e.g. Deposit(address,bytes32,uint256)), except if you declared the event with the anonymous specifier.)
+(In Solidity: The first topic is the hash of the signature of the event (e.g., Deposit(address,bytes32,uint256)), except if you declared the event with the anonymous specifier.)

  > public `String []` getTopics();

 #### class LogFilter

 Log configuration for search logs.

 ##### toString